PureStorage-OpenConnect/py-pure-client/docs/pure1_quick_start.rst

 Authentication
 --------------

-Using the Pure1 client requires authentication to use the Pure1 Manage public API.
+The Pure1 client requires authentication to use the Pure1 Manage public API.
 If not already configured, instructions for getting access to and using the Pure1 Manage public API can be found at the `API reference page <https://support.purestorage.com/Pure1/Pure1_Manage/Pure1_Manage_-_REST_API/Pure1_Manage_-_REST_API__Reference>`_.

-Environment variables are recommended to be used for the Pure1 client.
+It is recommended to use environment variables for the Pure1 client.

 .. code-block:: bash